-After repeating the process an appropriate number of times, we examine the collision matrix.
+At this point, we examine the collision matrix has extremely useful heuristic information about the similarities between shapes.
 If two shapes are similar, we expect the corresponding cell in the collision matrix to have a large value.
 If two shapes are different, the collision matrix tells us nothing.
 However, we can infer from the lack of a value in the collision matrix that two shapes are probably different.
 So we can use collision matrix as a guideline to decide the outer and inner orderings (line 16 in Table 5).